oracle/truffleruby/doc/legal/legal.md

 and so on.

 Where original files had JRuby licence headers we have copied them over.
-In general this code is available under these licences:
+In general this code is available under any of these licences:

 * Eclipse Public License version 1.0, or
 * GNU General Public License version 2, or
-* GNU Lesser General Public License version 2.1, or
+* GNU Lesser General Public License version 2.1.

 See `epl-1.0.txt`, `gpl-2.txt`, `lgpl-2.1.txt`.